 But wild beasts of the desert shall lie there; and their houses shall be full of doleful creatures; and owls shall dwell there, and satyrs shall dance there (Isaiah 13:21, KJV).

-The wild beasts of the desert shall also meet with the wild beasts of the island, and the satyr shall cry to his fellow; the screech owl also shall rest there, and find for herself a place of rest (34:14)
+The wild beasts of the desert shall also meet with the wild beasts of the island, and the satyr shall cry to his fellow; the screech owl also shall rest there, and find for herself a place of rest (Isaiah 34:14, KJV).

-But desert creatures will lie there, jackals will fill her houses; there the owls will dwell, and there the WILD GOATS will leap about (NIV)
+But desert creatures will lie there, jackals will fill her houses; there the owls will dwell, and there the wild goats (satyrs) will leap about (Isaiah 13:21, NIV).

-In mythology, satyrs were half-human and half animal.
+In mythology these beasts were half-human and half animal.
 They possessed the head of a man (with horns) and torso of a human but had the legs and feet of a goat.

 The wild animals of the desert will make it (ancient Babylon) their home.
 The houses will be haunted by howling creatures.
-Ostriches will live there, and THE DEMONS (saiyr) will come there to dance (Isaiah 13:21, TLB)
+Ostriches will live there, and the DEMONS (saiyr) will come there to dance (Isaiah 13:21, TLB).

-The wild animals of the desert will mingle there with wolves and hyenas .
-Their howls will fill the night.
-There the NIGHT-MONSTERS will scream at each other, and THE DEMONS will come there to rest (34:14, TLB)
+The wild animals of the desert will mingle there with wolves and hyenas . .
+There the NIGHT-MONSTERS will scream at each other, and the DEMONS will come . . .
+(34:14, TLB).

 John Gill's Exposition of the Entire Bible explains Revelation 18:2 as 'Babylon the Great' becoming "the habitation of devils; as old Babylon was of satyrs, Isaiah 13:21 demons, which appeared in a hairy form, like goats."
 Albert Barnes Notes on the Bible states that this verse in Revelation is "in allusion to the common opinion that the demons inhabited abandoned cities, old ruins, and deserts . . .
 The language here is taken from the description of Babylon in Isaiah 13:20 - 22."